 About

-My first published story was in our school magazine.
-It was a tiny all girls school where cooking and sewing were more important than chemistry and arithmetic.
+My first published piece of writing was in our school magazine.
+It was a tiny all girls school where cooking and sewing, and perhaps story telling, were highly regarded.
 The story was a thriller of sorts about a hired assassin working in London - I have no idea where I came up with the idea, we lived in Scotland in the middle of nowhere.

-Fashion was my first love and after studying Japanese at university (a mistake but gave me a lifelong interest in all things from Japan), I worked at Vogue in New York.
+Fashion was my first love and after studying Japanese at university, I worked at Vogue in New York.
 The next twenty-five years were spent following my husband around the world picking up odd jobs along the way.
 I was a researcher for Japanese TV quiz shows in London, a medical writer for the pharmaceutical industry in Switzerland, and then founded my eponymous wellington boot label in Hong Kong.

-Upon returning to London from a stint in Japan, I enrolled at the Faber Academy where I learnt how to write a novel.
+Upon returning to London after a stint in Japan, I enrolled at the Faber Academy where I learnt how to write a novel.

 Painting by Numbers, is set in the 1970s and explores a family in crisis from multiple points of view.
-When I’m not writing novels, I write pantomimes.
+In my spare time, I do a lot of daydreaming and sometimes write pantomimes.